-Nothing beats owning a planer when you need to smooth boards and mill them to an exact thickness.
+Nothing beats owning a wood planer when you need to smooth boards and mill them to an exact thickness.
 Wood planers used to be found only at cabinet and millwork shops.
-Now you can buy a bench-top planer for several hundred dollars at home centers and tool retailers.
-If you do any remodeling, deck building or woodworking, you’ll never regret the investment.
+Now you can buy a bench-top wood planer for several hundred dollars at home centers and tool retailers.
+If you do any remodeling, deck building or woodworking, you’ll never regret the investment in a wood planer.
 In this article, we’ll show you how to solve the most common problems of tearout, snipe and ridges and a few of our techniques for special projects.

 Figure A: Correct